 Global Oil & Gas Industry Sees Planned Project Spending Topping $1.79 Trillion

-The pipeline of planned capital and turnaround maintenance project activity within the Oil & Gas Industry being tracked globally by Industrial Info stands at more than 10,821 projects valued at over $1.79 trillion.
+The pipeline of planned capital and turnaround maintenance project activity within the Oil & Gas Industry being tracked globally by Industrial Info"s oil & gas industry analysis points at more than 10,821 projects valued at over $1.79 trillion.
 The latest data on the trends and drivers shaping the outlook were presented in Industrial Info's Asia Pacific Market Outlook webinar, which was conducted on March 6 by Shaheen Chohan, vice president of global analytics, Chris Paschall, head of global refining research, and Gordon Gorrie, head of global O&G research.